 Attendance at your scheduled laboratory session is expected.
-All assignments must be submitted via CouseLink by the beginning of the next scheduled laboratory session in which you are registered (usually one week following when it was assigned).
+All assignments must be submitted as pdf files via CouseLink by 5PM the day before the next scheduled laboratory session in which you are registered (usually one week following when it was assigned).
 Also, the TAs have been instructed not to reteach material that they covered in the lab during their office hours - though they and I are available to clarify details that you may have missed.
 All labs are held in Hutt 240B.